LIPS-scheme/lips/REFERENCE.md

 (load filename)
 (load filename environment)

-Function fetch the file and evaluate its content as LIPS code, If second argument is provided and it's environment the evaluation will happen in that environment.
+Fetches the file (from disk or network) and evaluates its content as LIPS code.
+If the second argument is provided and it's an environment the evaluation will happen in that environment.
 ```